squaresLab/genprog-code/README.txt

 repair will instrument the program for coverage information and compile and run the instrumented program on the test cases to generate positive and negative paths for localization.
-2) Repair then generates an initial population and computes the fitness of all variants by running them against all positive and negative test cases.
+2) Repair then computes the comprehensive set of single-edit mutations.
+From there, it computes approximate program equivalence between said mutations to remove redundant potential fixes.
+3) The repair process then proceeds by iteratively selecting the most promising mutations (as dictated by the search strategy -- default is fault localization weight followed by the probability that it will fail tests early) and combining them into a "super mutant".
+Super mutants incorporate many switch-guarded mutations into a single compilable program so that compilation only has to be performed once to test many mutations.
+4) Mutations are then tested in the determined search order to check for repairs.
+The order that tests are run is also prioritized (by the likelihood a test will fail given historical data).
+Mutations are tested to first failure.
-3) It then iterates until either the number of generations exceeds the specified/default limit or until a repair is found.
+5) The process iterates until either the entire reduced set of semantically unique mutations have been evaluated or until a repair is found.
-4) If a repair is found, the source code for that variant will be printed to disk either in repair/ or repair.c (depending on whether the source code is one file or many).
+6) If a repair is found, the source code for that variant will be printed to disk either in repair/ or repair.c (depending on whether the source code is one file or many).
 If minimization is specified (not by default), the repair will then be minimized, and related files will be output Minimization_Files/.